 During regular weeks, tournament prize pools cap out at around $30,000, but WSOP NV has hosted its fair share of special events where the prize pool was over $100,000.

 In a very limited capacity, yes.

 In July 2016, MGM Resorts International launched an app, approved by the Nevada Gaming Control Board, that allows resort visitors to participate in scheduled online slot tournaments.
 Players can also participate from InteractivePro Tables installed at MGM’s nine Las Vegas locations.

 Users must be hooked into MGM’s wireless portal in order to take part in its tournaments.

 It is believed that the MGM app is a stepping stone toward a more comprehensive online casino roll-out in Nevada, similar to the one operating in New Jersey.
-In May, the Nevada Gaming Policy Committee met to discuss the idea, and plans to examine online gambling products more closely in the near future.
+In 2016, the Nevada Gaming Policy Committee met to discuss the idea, and plans to examine online gambling products more closely in the near future.
 But the online slot tournaments are on hiatus for now.

 At this juncture, expansion into a full online casino offering seems likely.

 On December 23, 2011 — just seven months after Black Friday ravaged the US online poker industry — the Department Of Justice publicly released a legal opinion stating that online poker did not constitute a violation of the Wire Act.